fluencelabs/trust-graph/README.md

 ## Why is it important?

 The problem of peer choice and prioritization is very urgent in p2p networks.
-Without trust to any network participant, we can't use the network reliably and predictably.
-Also we should mark and avoid malicious peers.
-In addition we need to control our application access and permissions in runtime so it performs continuously without interruption and redeployment.
+We can't use the network reliably and predictably without trust to any network participant.
+We also should mark and avoid malicious peers.
+In addition we need to control our application access and permissions in runtime, so it performs continuously without interruptions and redeployments.

 ## What is it?

-TrustGraph is basically a directed graph with at least one root, vertices are peer ids, and edges are one of the two types of cryptographic relations: trust and revocation.
+TrustGraph is basically a directed graph with one root at least, vertices are peer ids, and edges are one of the two types of cryptographic relations: trust and revocation.

 **Root** is a peer id that we unconditionally trust until it is removed, and is defined by the node owner.
 Every root has characteristics that represent the maximum length for a chain of trusts.

-As a **path to the root**, we consider a path with only trust edges, given this rule: chain `R -> A -> ...-> C` is not a path if A revoked C.
+As a **path to the root**, we consider a path with only trust edges, given the following rule: chain `R -> A -> ...-> C` is not a path if A revoked C.

 **Trust** is a cryptographic relation representing that peer A trusts peer B until this trust expires or is revoked.
 Trust relation is transitive.
-If peer A trusts peer B and peer B trusts peer C, so it results that peer A trusts peer C transitively.
+If peer A trusts peer B, and peer B trusts peer C, it results in peer A trusts peer C transitively.
 Trust relation means that you trust to connect, compute or store based on your business logic and chosen metrics.
-For example, you want to perform some computation and some well-known peers do that, and are trusted by others you trust, so you can safely use them for computing but not to store sensitive information (personal keys, etc).
+For example, if you want to perform some computation and some well-known peers do that, and are trusted by others you trust, so you can safely use them for computing but not to store sensitive information (personal keys, etc).

 Trust data structure contains the following fields:
 - peer id, trust is issued to
 - creation timestamp
 - expiration timestamp
-- a signature of the issuer that contains all of previous fields signed
+- a signature of the issuer that contains all of the previous fields signed

 So the trust is signed and tamperproof by design.